 The Blockchain Community in Armenia

-Ashot is Chief Entrepreneurship Officer at Nooor, the Armenian Blockchain Association.
+Ashot is the Chief Entrepreneurship Officer at Nooor, the Armenian Blockchain Association.
 Besides that, he is also a passionate entrepreneur and co-founder of VIRA, a mentorship program for entrepreneurs.
 Ashot and I had a valuable exchange, and I want to share some insights from the interview with you:

 Tell me a bit about Nooor, the Armenian Blockchain Association